How much does a $10,000 auctioneer bond cost in Massachusetts?

 |$10,000 Auctioneer Bond||$10,000||$100|

-Why do I need this bond?
+Why do I need an auctioneer bond in Massachusetts?

-Auctioneer bonds in Massachusetts exist to protect customers and the state from any illegal acts an auctioneer might commit.
-Specifically, this bond type ensures that auctioneers will pay any and all fines or penalties incurred by him or her through violation of the provisions of Chapter 100 of the Massachusetts General Laws and any amendments thereof.
-Some violations include:
+Massachusetts auctioneer bonds are required by the Commonwealth of Massachusetts Consumer Affairs and Business Regulation’s Deputy Director of Standards in the amount of $10,000.
+Auctioneer bonds in Massachusetts exist to protect customers and the commonwealth from any illegal acts an auctioneer might commit.
+Specifically, this bond type ensures that auctioneers will pay any and all fines or penalties incurred through violations of the provisions of Chapter 100 of the Massachusetts General Laws or any amendments thereof.

-- posting a $10,000 surety bond
+- You must submit a $10,000 surety bond.

 Ready to get started?